jackyzha0/jackyzha0.github.io/content/toc/web3.md

 date: 2021-07-28T17:13:54-04:00
 ---

+> **Web3 is the open-source ethic extended beyond code as static artifacts but rather as live organisms.**

 While crypto protocols operate as open networks, do they truly enact a [public](thoughts/public-goods.md) if solely comprised of private capital?

 Crypto systems are interesting, they are "decentralized, jurisdictionless entities that exist entirely in cyberspace, maintained by a combination of cryptography, economics and [social consensus](thoughts/social-contracts.md)"